teardro/getandcleandata/CodeBook.md

 | Subject      |The ID of Subject that did the activity |
 | ActivityLabels   |They activity number the Subject was doing      |

-⋅⋅⋅The rest of the columns are like "V1" "V2"... represent the different types of data.
+The rest of the columns are like "V1" "V2"... represent the different types of data.

 Extracts only the measurements on the mean and standard deviation
 -----------------------------------------------------------------
-⋅⋅⋅variable: dtaft
+Resulting variable: dtaft

-⋅⋅⋅Column properties are like in dtset, but only with column that are mean or standard deviation values
+- dtaft is in data.table format

-⋅⋅⋅dtaft is in data.table format
+- nrow X ncol is 10299X68

-⋅⋅⋅nrow X ncol is 10299X68
+Column properties are like in dtset, but only with column that are mean or standard deviation values

 Uses descriptive activity names
 --------------------------------

-⋅⋅⋅read in the activity name from "activity_labels.txt".
+Read in the activity name from "activity_labels.txt".

-⋅⋅⋅Assign the activity name according to dtaft$ActivityLabels.
+Assign the activity name according to dtaft$ActivityLabels.

-⋅⋅⋅The final variable: dataAct
+- The final variable: dataAct

 | Column Name   |     Description       |